jonmbake/express-survey/README.md

 open http://localhost:3000/example
 ```

-The example survey defined in `json/survey_instances/example.json` will be displayed.
+The questions for the example survey defined in `json/survey_instances/example.json` will be displayed within the web browsers.
 Navigating to `http://localhost:3000/example/results` will display the results of the survey.

 ## Survey Types